hb0424/Notes/BasicEnglish/BasicEnglish2.md

   - [Lesson147 Home at Last](#lesson147-home-at-last)

 # 零起点英语 2

+## Lesson133 Be Careful, Motorists
+> We're supposed to look both ways before crossing a street, even when the light is green.
+Every person knows this, but monkeys don't.
+In Hong Kong, a member of a group of monkeys ran out onto a road and was hit by a 45-year-old female motorist.
+The woman did not stop to assist the injured monkey.
+The other monkeys in the group somehow stoped traffic and helped pull the hurt monkey to the side of the road.
+Sadly, however, the monkey later died of injuries.
+> Every year, millions of animals are killed by motorists.
+Some nations post signs warning drivers that deer, cattle, or even kangaroos live near the roads.
+We should all try our best to protect wildlife, even when the wildlife is not in the wild.

 ## lesson134 No More Big Families
 > Many young people today have only one brother or sister, or they are an only child without brothers or sisters.
 However, if you talked with your grandfather or grandmother, you would learn that they probably had several brothers and sisters.
 Your parents probably had just one or two brothers or sisters.
 What is happening?